eoan-ermine/tftp/README.md

 The underlying build tool can be invoked directly, of course, but the --build option is portable.

-6. After tftp_common has finished building, install it from the build directory:
+6. After tftp has finished building, install it from the build directory:
 ```shell
 cmake --build . --target install
 ```